KTKin/S381F-Project-Student-Management-System/README.md

 - There are two data can be update in this section: `Phone` AND `Email`.
 - `Phone` with constraint of 8 digit number.
 - `Email` just a String.
-#### Normal Flows - Phone
+#### Normal Flows
-1. Type the phone number in the input area.
+1. Type the data in the input area.
 2. Press `Update` to update the phone number.
 #### Exceptions
 - Any exception below that causes update failure:
-1. The input number is not 8 digit number.
+1. Phone number is not 8 digit number.
-2. The number is used by other user.
+2. Phone number or email is used by other user.
 #### Successful Update
-- New phone number will replace old phone number and be show in the main page.
-#### Normal Flows - Email
-1. Type the email in the input area.
-2. Press `Update` to update the emailr.
-#### Exceptions
-1. The email is used by other user.
-#### Successful Update
-- New email will replace old email and be show in the main page.
+- New data will replace old data and be show in the main page.

 ## RESTful services